 Who We Are

-Since its formation in 1812, Union Theological Seminary has sustained the intention of its founders to provide education for Christian ministry that is scholarly, pastoral, and engaged with contemporary life.
+Since our formation in 1812, we have sustained the intention of our founders to provide education for Christian ministry that is scholarly, pastoral, and engaged with contemporary life.
 In July 2010, Union-PSCE changed its name to Union Presbyterian Seminary to reflect a new vision for its future, signifying the new creation in which God is calling this historic seminary to participate.

-Union offers programs at a second campus in Charlotte, NC. located in a state-of-the-art facility at 5141 Sharon Road on the campus of Sharon Presbyterian Church.
+We also offer programs at a second campus in Charlotte, North Carolina, located in a state-of-the-art facility on the campus of Sharon Presbyterian Church.
 The curriculum at Union Presbyterian Seminary in Charlotte is designed especially for second-career students who continue full or part-time work while pursuing theological study.
 The fellowship of the student cohorts along with the leadership and support of the faculty and staff is a particular strength of the program.

 Union Presbyterian Seminary does not unlawfully discriminate on the basis of race, color, national origin, sex, disability, age, or any other status protected by federal, state, or local law applicable to a religious educational institution.
 The following individual has been designated to handle inquiries regarding the school’s non-discrimination policies.